THE RULES – 24 Hours Sufferfest

 You have until 10:30 pm to turn in your scorecard to the registration table at the Colletta briefing point.
 If you are late, points will begin to be deducted from your score.

 - CLIMBERS MUST USE THE SCREW GATE BINER OR THE CERTIFIED ONES AT TOP OF ROUTE TO LOWER ON (more info during the briefing).

-- Extra Points: For the TEAMS that fulfill at least one route every two hours for the whole 24 hours, an extra 790 points per person will be added on for a team total of 1580.
-Both climbers have to fulfill the obligation, or no points are given..
+- Extra Points: For the TEAMS that fulfill at least one route every two hours for the whole 24 hours (one route every hour for the 12 hours comp), an extra 790 points per person will be added on for a team total of 1580.
+Both climbers have to fulfill the obligation, or no points are given.
 In addition, any climber who climbs at least one route for each area of the valley will receive a 300 point bonus.
 Also, any route that is 20mt or over will receive one grade bump in point total.
-Routes completes during the hours between 10pm and 5am will be rewarded with 50% extra points.
+Routes completed during the hours between 10pm and 5am (between 8pm and 10pm for the 12H comp) will be rewarded with 50% extra points.

 - Lines: Some crags and routes, can be a busy place, and with that sometimes there are lines of people waiting for routes..
 You are allowed to do two laps on a route, even if there are others waiting, but only if you do them without resting in between.
 If you and your partner do a lap and decide to take a quick break before you start the second, then the next team in line is allowed to jump in….if they have their shoes on and are tied in.
 In addition, you are not technically in line for a route if you are currently climbing a different route.
 In other words, you cannot reserve routes in advance.
 Every second counts in 24HSF, so be considerate of others when out there.
 Be efficient for yourselves but also for others who are waiting.

 - If one team member is injured, must immediately report to check-in stations and to the volounteers.